perforce/setup-p4/README.md

    2) `STDIN` required
    3) everything else

+This is how the command gets built up:

 ```bash
 COMMAND="p4 $INPUT_GLOBAL_OPTIONS $INPUT_COMMAND $INPUT_ARGUMENTS"
 ```

 ### p4 login

 The `p4 login` command will read the user password from STDIN so `$P4PASSWD` gets echoed into `$COMMAND`.

 ```bash
 echo "${P4PASSWD}" | ${COMMAND}
 ```

 ### `STDIN` required

 This command format is used whenever a p4 resource must be created or updated.
 The contents of your `spec` are passed to STDIN of p4 command.

 ```bash
 echo "${INPUT_SPEC}" | ${COMMAND}
 ```

 ### Everything Else

 ```bash
 ${COMMAND}
 ```

 ## Detailed logs

 To enable debug logging, create a GitHub Repostiry Secret named `ACTIONS_STEP_DEBUG` with the value `true`.
 See [here](https://docs.github.com/en/actions/monitoring-and-troubleshooting-workflows/enabling-debug-logging) for more information.

 ## Limitations

 ### Network Connectivity

 GitHub Hosted Actions run in Azure so the list of [Azure IPv4 addresses](https://docs.github.com/en/actions/using-github-hosted-runners/about-github-hosted-runners#ip-addresses) must be able to reach your Helix Core instance.

 ### Available Disk Space

 GitHub Hosted Actions provide ~30GB of disk space to your workflow.
 Depending on your P4 Client Depot mapping you may run out of disk space.
 Your options are to update your Depot mapping to reduce what data is pulled down or switching to [Self Hosted GitHub Actions](https://docs.github.com/en/actions/hosting-your-own-runners/about-self-hosted-runners).

 ### p4 Binary